tprasadtp/ubuntu-post-install/README.md

 ## How to use this?

-### Step 0: Install Ubuntu/Linux-Mint/Elementary/Ubuntu Derivative
+### Step 0: Install Ubuntu/Linux-Mint/Elementary/Ubuntu/Debian or its derivative

 Install (if you haven't already) your choice of Ubuntu/Derivative as you would( If you wish to automate that too, you can use `preseed.cfg file`)